jjasghar/jjasghar.github.io/_posts/2017-11-14-vcenter-vcsa-and-using-lets-encrypt.md

 ---

-If you are using the [VCSA][vcsa] for your vCenter you might have searched around to figure out how to update the Cert from Let's Encrypt.
+If you are using the [VCSA][vcsa] for your vCenter you might have searched around to figure out how to update the certificate from Let's Encrypt.
 It seems that throughout my Googling I personally wasn't able to find a tutorial so this is mine.
 If you have suggestions or ideas I'd love to hear them, reach out via
 twitter: [@jjasghar][twitter].